 The Authority operates an internal insurance fund, with external policies covering larger and more catastrophic losses.
-Provision has been made for claims notified but not settled relating to 2016/17 and earlier financial years.
+Provision has been made for claims notified but not settled relating to 2017/18 and earlier financial years.

-The total provisions (£1,056,401) are shown in the Balance Sheet as short term liabilities.
+The total provisions (£638,045) are shown in the Balance Sheet as short term liabilities.

-15 Usable reserves
+14 Usable reserves

-This note sets out the Authority's Usable Reserves, including amounts set aside from the General Fund and Earmarked Reserves to provide financing for future expenditure plans and the amounts transferred to or from Earmarked Reserves in 2016/17.
-The Authority also has a Capital Receipts reserve and Unapplied Capital Grants, both of which can only be used to fund capital expenditure.
+This note sets out the Authority's Usable Reserves, including amounts set aside from the General Fund and Earmarked Reserves to provide financing for future expenditure plans and the amounts transferred to or from Earmarked Reserves in 2017/18.
+The Authority also has a Capital Receipts reserve, which can only be used to fund capital expenditure.